newa-pasa/CyberSecurity/README.md

 - **[Day 30](<Day30/Day30.md>)**: Final Project & Review
   - Applying learned concepts in a practical project
   - Comprehensive review of the 30-day curriculum

+### I do not own anyof resources and images, These notes are for educational use only.